anttiharju/relcheck/README.md

                   ^
 ```

-The `file:line:column` link syntax is the same one that golangci-lint uses in its reporting.
+The `file:line:column` link syntax is the same one that golangci-lint uses.

 ### Manual